 “[After dropping out of college] I decided to take a calligraphy class…It was beautiful, historical, artistically subtle in a way that science can't capture, and I found it fascinating.
 Ten years later, when we were designing the first Macintosh computer, it all came back to me… Of course it was impossible to connect the dots looking forward when I was in college.
 But it was very, very clear looking backwards ten years later.” — Steve Jobs

-This season, we've partnered with the Root Division, a San Francisco-based Youth Arts Education organization that brings free art classes to over 500 students using working artists as teachers.
+From our launch we've partnered with the Root Division, a San Francisco-based Youth Arts Education organization that brings free art classes to over 500 students using working artists as teachers.
 Root Division recruits, trains, and places artists to teach free art classes in after-school partner programs, creating a link between artists and the schools' community.

 In 2015, we made our first donation: over $700 to the Root Division's Youth Education Program.
 This money purchased supplies for a bilingual beginning book arts course for girls at the Horace Mann Middle School as well as clay for a first grade ceramics class at Buena Vista Child Care.
 We look forward to continuing our support of Root Division.